A Book That Opened My Mind

 After you’ve done usability testing, or got user feedback of any kind, what should you work on?
 Most people prioritise low-hanging fruit.
 Clients ask me if there are “quick wins”.

 But a better question to ask is “What is most broken?”
-During the usability testing, what caused the biggest problems for your users?

 Continue Reading